Portugal 7 days

 DAY 2 TUESDAY PORTO

-This morning, visit the Makor Haim Synagogue (“Source of Life”).
-With help from abroad in the early 20th Century, this was the first synagogue built in Portugal for native Portuguese Jews in over 400 years.
-Captain Barros Bastos, also known as “Ben Rosh,” pushed the construction to assist the many Crypto-Jews returning to the open practice of Judaism.
-Later, visit the Bolhão market the Clérigo Tower, São Bento Station, the Stock Exchange with the magnificent Salão Árabe (Arabian Hall).
-Descend to the Ribeira area, where the characteristic stone quays are beautifully restored and enjoy a panoramic view of Dona Maria Bridge (designed by Gustave Eiffel).
-From Gaia you will have another perspective of the ancient part of the city , set along the banks of the Douro.
+Begin the day at the Makor Haim Synagogue, “Source of Life,” the first built in Portugal for native Jews in more than four centuries.
+Its founder, Captain Artur Carlos de Barros Basto, known as “Ben Rosh,” devoted his life to helping descendants of conversos reclaim their Jewish heritage, founding schools and communities and reminding the nation that Jewish life had never truly vanished.
+His work gave new meaning to the word return.
+Continue through Porto’s landmarks: the Bolhão Market, the Clérigos Tower, São Bento Station with its magnificent azulejo tiles, and the Palácio da Bolsa with its splendid Salão Árabe (Arabian Hall).
+Stroll along the Ribeira, where the city meets the river, and admire a panoramic view of the Dona Maria Bridge, designed by Gustave Eiffel.
+From the opposite bank in Gaia, you will have another perspective of the ancient part of the city, set along the banks of the Douro.
 Return to the hotel and enjoy the afternoon at leisure to explore Porto on your own.
-Intercontinental Hotel, Palácio das Cardosas.
+Palácio das Cardosas Hotel.

 DAY 3 WEDNESDAY CABANAS DE VIRIATO – TRANCOSO – BELMONTE